MicrosoftDocs/VBA-Docs/api/Excel.SpellingOptions.IgnoreMixedDigits.md

 ## Example

-In this example, Microsoft Excel determines what the setting is for the checking of spelling for mixed digits and notifies the user.
+In this example, Excel determines what the setting is for checking the spelling of mixed digits and notifies the user.

 ```vb
 Sub SpellingOptionsCheck()